Background of Fu Jen University Foundation (FJUF)

 Currently Fu Jen has eleven colleges (Liberal Arts, Arts, Communication, Education, Medicine, Science and Engineering, Foreign Languages, Human Ecology, School of Law, Social Sciences, Management) as well as the School of Continuing Education, with a student body of 26,000.

 Over the years, Fu Jen has conferred international dignitaries with honorary degrees.
 These honorees represent the values and commitment that is a part of the tapestry of the university.
-This elite group includes but is not limited to: US Senator Barry Goldwater; Juan Antonio Samaranch, former head of the International Olympic Committee (IOC); Master Hsing Yun, a revered symbol of modern Buddhism; His Eminence Cardinal Paul Shan Kuo-hsi and former chairman of Fu Jen Catholic University; and Elaine Chao, former US Secretary of Labor and currently Distinguished Fellow of the Heritage Foundation.
+This elite group includes but is not limited to: US Senator Barry Goldwater; Juan Antonio Samaranch, former head of the International Olympic Committee (IOC); Master Hsing Yun, a revered symbol of modern Buddhism; His Eminence Cardinal Shan, the former Chairman of the Board of Trustees of Fu Jen Catholic University; and Elaine Chao, former US Secretary of Labor and currently Distinguished Fellow of the Heritage Foundation.